-The Audit and Risk Committee is currently chaired by an independent, non-executive director, selected for his expertise in accounts and financial reporting and for the role he otherwise performs within the Company.
+The Audit and Risk Committee is currently chaired by a non-executive director, selected for his background in finance and the role he otherwise performs within the Company.

 The Company discloses the relevant qualifications and experience of each committee member, the number of times the committee has met during each reporting period and each committee member's attendance record.